Anyon condensation and the color code: Anyon condensation

 \subsection{Anyon condensation in stabiliser models}

 So far, we have discussed anyon condensation on an abstract level in terms of anyons.
-In what follows, we are turning our attention to microscopic realisations of topologically ordered phases by stabiliser models.
+In what follows, we turn our attention to microscopic realisations of topologically ordered phases using stabiliser models.
 In particular, we describe how to derive a stabiliser model for a condensate from a stabiliser model of a parent phase $\cS_{\cC}$.
 Microscopically, we achieve this by adding hopping terms of the condensed bosons to the stabiliser, effectively modelling the process of anyon condensation.
 While we only consider qubit stabilisers explicitly here, the procedure can be generalised to stabilisers on qudits~\cite{Ellison21} and even for non-Pauli models~\cite{Bombin08}, if one knows the microscopic description of the string operators of the code.
-Finally, we make the construction explicit by constructing the toric code stabiliser model (see Sec.~\ref{sec:PrelimTCandMC}) from the color code stabiliser model (see Sec.~\ref{sec:PrelimAnyons}).
+Finally, we show how to make the construction explicit by constructing the toric-code stabiliser model (see Sec.~\ref{sec:PrelimTCandMC}) from the color-code stabiliser model (see Sec.~\ref{sec:PrelimAnyons}).

 To bridge from the abstract notion of anyon condensation to microscopic models, let us reframe stabiliser operators of topological codes in terms of anyons and their string operators.
 Both the color code and toric code, as introduced in Sec.~\ref{sec:Preliminaries}, are topological lattice models whose code space corresponds to the ground space of a topologically ordered Hamiltonian.
 In any topological lattice model elementary excitations, anyons, are created at the endpoints of string operators which are supported on one-dimensional subregions, see for example Fig.~\ref{fig:CCLattice}~(a).
 This means that any closed string operator does not create any excitation and thereby leaves the ground space invariant.
 In this reading, stabilisers correspond to contractible loops of the aforementioned string operators.
 Measuring a stabiliser is equivalent to performing an interferometric charge measurement~\cite{Bombin14}.